Everything Everywhere All at Once

 Because the abstraction might be lossy it is not the case that if we abstract a value we get back the same concrete value .
 Instead a Galois connection satisfies the following rule:

-It states, that if have a concrete value , and abstract it , then any value larger
+It states, that if we have a concrete value , and abstract it , then any value larger

 than this abstraction will concertize to a value that is larger